akshara-ramesh/digital-pookalam/README.md

-# 🌸 Digital Onam Pookalam 🌸
+# 🌸 Digital Pookalam 🌸

 A colorful **digital pookalam** created using **React + Canvas** to celebrate the festival of Onam 🎉.
 This project generates a beautiful floral pattern programmatically.